-The rate change decisions for the latter are plotted in Fig. 19 in which the round-robin approach to sampling 24 and 36 Mb/s from 18 Mb/s is clear.
-In contrast to Fig. 16 it can be seen that the presence of other active stations necessarily slows down the real-time adaptivity of the algorithm.
+The rate change decisions for a single station in the network are plotted in Fig. 18 in which the round-robin approach to sampling 24 and 36 Mb/s from 18 Mb/s between 900s and 1000s is clear.
+In contrast to Fig. 15 it can be seen that the presence of other active stations necessarily slows down the real-time adaptivity of the algorithm.
 This occurs as the rate at which RC algorithms gain channel information is a function of the rate at which they get to transmit packets.

 Again these simulations demonstrate that H-RCA's reaction time is short.
 Most importantly, H-RCA is robust to transmission failures caused by collisions.
-Network performance is, therefore, dramatically increased in the presence of several active stations as is common in practice.
+Network performance, therefore, does not degrade in the presence of several active stations as is common in practice.